Junski1/Git_Portfolio/README.md

 # Git_Portfolio
-This repositorycontains some simple scripts and exercises
+This repository contains some simple scripts and exercises